CloudLabsAI-Azure/Developing-AI-Applications-with-Azure-AI-Studio/Labs/Exercise-05.md

 ## Task 2: Use LLM and Prompt Tools in Flows

-Now that you’ve developed the flow, you can use the chat window to test the flow.
+In this task, you will use the chat window to test the developed flow by leveraging built-in LLM and prompt tools within Azure AI Foundry.
+This will help you validate the flow's behavior, experiment with prompt tuning, and ensure the language model responds accurately within the defined interaction patterns.

 1. Ensure the compute session is running.
 Select **Save (1)**.
 Select **Chat (2)** to test the flow.